Eureka Rebellion: Murder of James Scobie and the burning of the Eureka hotel

-As if to stir the pot further, Carboni recalls that around this time, the following two reward notices were plastered around Ballarat.
-One offered a 500-pound reward for information leading to an arrest in the James Scobie case.
-The other announced the reward for more information in relation to the Bank of Victoria heist in Ballarat that was carried out by robbers wearing black crepe paper masks had been increased from 500 to 1,600 pounds.
-A miner's delegation was received by Rede on 23 October, who heard that the police officers involved in the arrest of Gregorious should be dismissed.
+Around this time two reward notices were distributed around Ballarat.
+One offered a 500-pound reward for information leading to an arrest in the Scobie murder case.
+The other announced the reward for more information about the Bank of Victoria heist in Ballarat that was carried out by robbers wearing black crepe-paper masks, and which was increased from 500 to 1,600 pounds.
+Rede received a miner's delegation on 23 October which had heard that the police officers involved in the arrest of Gregorius would be dismissed.
 Two days later, a meeting led by Timothy Hayes and John Manning heard reports from the deputies sent to negotiate with Rede.
-The meeting resolved to petition Hotham for a retrial of Gregorius and the reassignment of the reviled assistant commissioner Johnston away from Ballarat.
+The meeting resolved to petition Hotham for a retrial of Gregorius and to the reassignment of the assistant commissioner Johnston away from Ballarat.

-On 27 October, Captain Thomas laid contingency plans for the defence of the government outpost.
-In the weeks leading up to the battle, the men of violence had already been aiming musket balls at the barely fortified barracks during the night.
-On 30 October, Hotham appointed a board of enquiry into the murder of James Scobie, which will sit in Ballarat on the 2nd and the 10th of November.
-The panel included Melbourne magistrate Evelyn Sturt, assisted by his local magistrate Hackett and William McCrea.
+On 27 October, Captain John Wellesley Thomas laid contingency plans for the defence of the government outpost.
+In the weeks leading up to the battle, men had already been aiming musket balls at the barely fortified barracks during the night.
+On 30 October, Hotham appointed a board of enquiry into the murder of James Scobie to sit in Ballarat on 2 and 10 November.
+The panel included Melbourne magistrate Evelyn Sturt, assisted by his local magistrate Charles Hackett and William McCrea.
 After receiving representations from the US consul, Hotham released James Tarleton from custody.

-The inquiry into the Ballarat rioting concluded with a statement being made on 10 November in the name of the Ballarat Reform League - which by this stage apparently had a steering committee for some weeks - that was signed by Humffray, Fredrick Vern, Henry Ross and Samuel Irwin of the Geelong Advertiser.
-The final report agreed with the League's submission blaming the government camp for the unsatisfactory state of affairs.
-The recommendation that Magistrate Dewes and Sergeant Major-Milne of the constabulary should be dismissed was duly acted upon.
+The inquiry into the Ballarat rioting concluded with a statement made on 10 November in the name of the Ballarat Reform League that was signed by John Basson Humffray, Fredrick Vern, Henry Ross and Samuel Irwin of the Geelong Advertiser.
+The final report agreed with the League's submission, blaming the government camp for the unsatisfactory state of affairs.
+The recommendation that Magistrate Dewes and Sergeant Major-Milne of the constabulary should be dismissed was acted upon.

-Around 5,000 miners gathered in Bendigo on 1 November as a plan was drawn up to organise the diggers at all the mining settlements, as speakers openly advocating physical force addressed the crowd.
+On 1 November, around 5,000 miners gathered in Bendigo, as a plan was drawn up to organise the diggers at all the mining settlements, with speakers openly advocating physical force addressing the crowd.